 Why do babies put everything in their mouths?
 Babies’ sucking their fingers or hands is just second nature to babies.
-You can try very hard to get them to drop this little habit, but you can’t win, Mama!
+You can try hard to get them to drop this little habit, but you can’t win, Mama!
 So what’s the next best thing Mamas can do?
-Let’s find out below!
+Use Mama’s Choice Baby Moisturizing Hand Gel!
+Let’s find out more below!

 Table of Contents